Corrine2212/Resources_Notes/PROJECT GUIDES & INSTRUCTIONS/Instructions for setting up React JS project.md

 - Create seeds in seeds.js

-- Hook up the database i nserver.js
+- Hook up the database in server.js

-    - Remember app.use(express.json()) to allow the server to accesss the ‘body’
+    - Remember app.use(express.json()) to allow the server to access the ‘body’
     - Remember app.use(cors()) to avoid cors issues
     - npm run seeds → use MongoDB Compass to view the data from your seeds.

 - Create routes in helpers/create_router.js → use Insomnia to test if each of your routes are working